 By default, it creates a folder named “file requests” in your main Dropbox folder, then a folder in that with the name you entered above.

 Once you’ve done those things and clicked “next,” you’ll be taken to a box that gives you a link to share with the people you’re requesting documents from.
-You can enter the requestees’ email addresses, too.
+You can enter the requestee’s email address, too.

-Dropbox can be a lifesaver if your computer dies, but it has more features than just backing up files.
-Whether you need to subscribe to one of its paid tiers or could get a better deal from a competitor depends on your needs, though.
+Dropbox can be a lifesaver if your computer dies, but it has more features than just backing up or sharing files.
+Whether you’re happy with the free Dropbox plan or you decide to subscribe to one of its paid tiers — or get a better deal from a competitor — depends on your needs, though.

 Hopefully, this guide helped you understand Dropbox and its features better and taught you how to use them.
 If you’re still looking for the cloud-based backup service that is right for you, check out our best online backup guide.